Trends in BPM Research (Sommersemester 2019)

 - SAMT-Techniken und Werkzeuge

-In this course, we want to present you current research trends in BPM and want to give you insights into the work of researchers.
-You will get to know techniques for approaching research topics.
-This can give you support in defining own research topics, e.g. for your master thesis.
+• The objective of the course is to present current research trends in BPM and to give insights into the work of researchers.
+You will get to know techniques for approaching research life.
+This will support you to define your own research topics, e.g. for your master thesis.

-The following topics will be discuss in this course:
+The following topics will be discussed in this course:

-(4) Use Events to implement Business Processes: Business processes today are often run in a distributed environment with several participants.
+Business processes today are often run in a distributed environment with several participants.
 Events are a form of message/signal exchanges between the partners.
 Also, processes can receive events from external sources like a sensor or a traffic API.
 The information carried by the events are then used to improve the flexibility or decision making of the process.
 An event processing platform connects to different event sources, operates on event streams and notifies the event consumers about specific event occurrences.
-However, there are various aspects to consider while using events in business processes, for example, event binding, event subscription, event correlation or event timestamps.
-This part of the lecture will focus on such issues and the current state of research in the area of complex event processing.
+However, there are various aspects to consider while using events in business processes, for example, event binding, event subscription, event abstraction, and event consumption.
+This part of the lecture will focus on such issues and the current state of research in the area of event handling for business process enactment.

 No requirements for this lecture.
 The bachelor lecture POIS is helpful for the lecture.